MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windows.md

 Use the following information to get started.
 Be sure to check out the [FAQ](remote-desktop-client-faq.yml) if you have any questions.

+> [!TIP]
-If you want to connect to Azure Virtual Desktop instead of Remote Desktop Services or a remote PC, see [Connect to Azure Virtual Desktop with the Remote Desktop client for Windows (Microsoft Store)](/azure/virtual-desktop/users/connect-microsoft-store).
+> If you want to connect to Azure Virtual Desktop instead of Remote Desktop Services or a remote PC, see [Connect to Azure Virtual Desktop with the Remote Desktop client for Windows (Microsoft Store)](/azure/virtual-desktop/users/connect-microsoft-store).

 > [!NOTE]
 > - Curious about the new releases for the Microsoft Store Client?
 Check out [What's new in the Microsoft Store Client](windows-whatsnew.md)
-> - You can run the client on any supported version of Windows 10.
+> - You can run the client on any supported version of Windows 10 or Windows 11.

 ## Get the RD client and start using it